yasaminashoori/Asp.NetCore-Course/web-api/webapi.md

 2. Web API is not a tool but a concept! that works with HTTP Protocol.
 And when we say API, another concept comes too: Rest (Representational Estate Transfer) and known as RestFul API (Every kan has it's own rest api).

-3. When we talked about API another concept comes along named: REST that the apps will be RESTFUL> RestFul Rules:
+3. When we talked about API another concept comes along named: REST that the apps will be RESTFUL.
+RestFul Rules:
 1. URL Structure
 2. Separation between client and server.
 (Independent for kind of language)